Lil' Kim: Foxy Brown

-Once high school friends, Lil' Kim and Foxy Brown originally remained close despite becoming associates of clashing hip hop groups Junior M.A.F.I.A. and The Firm, respectively.
+Once high school friends, Lil' Kim and fellow Brooklyn rapper Foxy Brown originally remained close despite becoming associates of clashing hip hop groups Junior M.A.F.I.A. and the Firm, respectively.
 In 1995, they collaborated with Da Brat for the remix of "No One Else" by Total.
-The following year, they were featured in the Hot 97 NY Fashion Show, and additionally appeared on the covers of The Source and Vibe.
+The following year, they were featured in the Hot 97 NY Fashion Show and appeared on the covers of The Source and Vibe.
 However, their first dispute developed after both of their debut studio albums were scheduled for release a week apart in November 1996.

-Media outlets noted similarities between the sleeve covers of Lil' Kim's Hard Core and Brown's Ill Na Na, where the two were shown wearing the same outfit.
+In 1996, Media outlets noted similarities between the sleeve covers of Lil' Kim's debut album Hard Core and Brown's debut album Ill Na Na, where the two were shown wearing the same outfit.
 In 1997, the feud led to the deterioration of their friendship, and resulted in the cancellation of a collaborative album Thelma & Louise.
 Brown noted that the breakdown of their relationship was influenced by their conflicting entourages.
 They first attempted a reconciliation in 1998 after Lil' Kim called Brown and her mother after the two were held at gunpoint during a house burglary.

-In January 1999, critics noted the track "My Life" from Brown's second studio effort Chyna Doll for being an "open appeal" to Brown's friendship with Lil' Kim, in which she cited the relationship being "lost for pride", but also contradicted herself after making attacks on "pointed mistresses".
-Critics indicated the records were in subtle use to diss Lil' Kim, especially since during this time, Brown had been supporting Lil' Kim's rival Faith Evans in multiple interviews.
-In February 1999, a significant part of the media took note of Brown "suddenly sound[ing] 'exactly' like Lil' Kim".
+In January 1999, critics noted the track "My Life" from Brown's second studio effort Chyna Doll as being an "open appeal" to their friendship.
+In the song, Brown describes their relationship being "lost for pride".
+Later in the album, however, Brown attacks "mistresses“.
+As music journalist Evelyn McDonnell noted, this seemed pointed at Lil' Kim.
+Critics thought the records were a subtle diss to Lil' Kim, especially since during this time Brown had supported Lil' Kim's rival, singer Faith Evans, in multiple interviews.
+In February 1999, some music critics noted that Brown "suddenly sounded 'exactly' like Lil' Kim“.